geotools/geotools/docs/user/library/api/datastore.rst

 * DataStore.getFeatureWriter(String, Transaction)
 * DataStore.getFeatureWriterAppend(String, Transaction)

-  Access to a low-level FeatureReader and FeatureWriter classe allowing direct access to DataStore contents (complete with IO Exceptions).
+  Access to a low-level FeatureReader and FeatureWriter class allowing direct access to DataStore contents (complete with IO Exceptions).

-  The various FeatureWriter methods require a Transaction (ie session) to perform their work on, and allow existing content to be updated or new content to be appended.
+  The various FeatureWriter methods require a Transaction (i.e. session) to perform their work on, and allow existing content to be updated or new content to be appended.

 * DataStore.getLockingManager()